-While there are many hardwoods to consider, mahogany is one of the more famous choices to consider.
+While there are many hardwoods to consider, it’s hard to beat mahogany.
 Not only does this wood offer a deep, rich, and highly contrasting reddish brown color, but the grain is naturally beautiful and eye-catching.

 In addition, mahogany is naturally rot resistant, meaning you will have decades of usable life from any exterior build project you have in mind.
 Mahogany will need regular upkeep such as sanding and staining or resealing, but these maintenance tasks every few years can give you up to 60 years of usable life on your deck.